What Is Age-Related Macular Degeneration?

 Macular degeneration may have something to do with your genes.
 If someone in your family has it, your risk might be higher.

 Some other things that could raise your chances of getting it are:

 How Is Macular Degeneration Diagnosed?

-If your doctor detects age-related macular degeneration, you may have a procedure called angiography or an OCT.
-In angiography, a dye is injected into a vein in the arm.
-Photographs are taken as the dye reaches the eye and flows through the blood vessels of the retina.
-If there are new vessels or vessels leaking fluid or blood in the macula, the photographs will show their exact location and type.
-OCT is able to see fluid or blood underneath the retina without using dye.
+If your doctor finds age-related macular degeneration, you may have a procedure called angiography or one called OCT.
+In angiography, your doctor injects dye into a vein in your arm.
+They take photographs as the dye flows through the blood vessels in your retina.
+If there are new vessels, or if vessels are leaking fluid or blood in your macula, the photos will show their exact location and type.
+OCT is able to see fluid or blood underneath your retina without dye.

 What Treatments Are Available for Macular Degeneration?